MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 ## Be aware of globally available arguments

-There are some arguments that are available for every command.
+There are some arguments that are available for most commands.

 * `--help` prints CLI reference information about commands and their arguments and lists available subgroups and commands.

 * `--output` changes the output format.
 The available output formats are `json`, `jsonc` (colorized JSON), `tsv` (Tab-Separated
   Values), `table` (human-readable ASCII tables), and `yaml`.
 By default the CLI outputs `json`.
 To learn more about the available output formats, see [Output formats for Azure CLI](format-output-azure-cli.md).
 * `--query` uses the [JMESPath query language](http://jmespath.org/) to filter the output returned from Azure services.
 To learn more about queries, see [Query command results with Azure CLI](query-azure-cli.md) and the [JMESPath tutorial](http://jmespath.org/tutorial.html).
 * `--verbose` prints information about resources created in Azure during an operation, and other useful information.
 * `--debug` prints even more information about CLI operations, used for debugging purposes.
 If you find a bug, provide output generated with the `--debug` flag on when submitting a bug report.
+* `--subscription` is the name or ID of a subscription.
+See [Manage Azure subscriptions with the Azure CLI](./manage-azure-subscriptions-azure-cli.md) for more information on setting your default subscription.
+* `--only-show-errors` suppresses warnings in command output and only shows errors.

 ## Use interactive mode